Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 It's not necessarily a matter of what ED medication is the best, but which one works best for a man and his particular situation.
 There are a variety of scenarios where a doctor may recommend or prescribe one of the ED medications over the other.

-• If there's a need for a fast-acting ED medication, Stendra may be the preferred choice, as the dissolving tablet tends to work faster than other name brands.
+• If there's a need for a fast-acting ED medication, Stendra may be the preferred choice, as the chemical formulation tends to work faster than other name brands.

 • If there's a desire for long-lasting effects, Cialis might be what's suggested by a man's doctor.
 Cialis works the longest of the name-brand ED medications for up to 36 hours.